hatchjaw/faust-ddsp/README.md

 - Automatic parameter normalisation...
 - Batched training data/ground truth...
 - Offline training / inference...
-- More layers such as convolved / recurrent...
+- More layers such as convoluted / recurrent...
 - Exploration of the limitation in backprop...